How a TIG Welder Works & How to Use One

-There are many reasons why you might opt to TIG weld instead of other welding methods.
+There are many reasons why you might opt for TIG weld instead of other welding methods.
 For example, it creates some of the cleanest welds you’ll find.
 TIG welds are also very strong and can be used to weld very thin metals that aren’t possible with other types of welding.

 Additionally, there are no sparks or splatter when TIG welding, so long as the metal you’re welding is sufficiently clean.
-Similarly, there is no slag created, so you’ll have a clear view of your puddle at all times.
+Similarly, there’s no slag created, so you’ll have a clear view of your puddle at all times.
 There’s also no need for flux since TIG welding utilizes gas to protect the weld puddle against contamination.

 When TIG welding, you only need to keep one type of gas on hand to be able to weld various types of metals in different thicknesses.
 Plus, you can TIG weld in any position; vertically, flat, or even overhead.